jprknight/Office365FiddlerExtension/README.md

+## DEPRECATION NOTICE

+Telerik has changed the licensing terms for using Fiddler Classic for commercial purposes.
+As a result, this extension, which ran within Fiddler, is now largely redundant.

+See the [M365 Trace Analyzer repository](https://github.com/jprknight/M365-Trace-Analyzer) for a standalone web-based trace analysis tool that incorporates the knowledge and capabilities developed through this extension.

 ## Extension Purpose

 This Fiddler Extension is an Office 365 / Microsoft 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.